Board of Directors

 Stacey was born in Pittsburgh, PA and moved to New Mexico with her family at the age of 6.
 She holds a Bachelor’s Degree in Psychology and Criminology, and a Masters in Criminal Justice.
 Prior to joining the Crossroads team, Stacey worked directly in the criminal justice and corrections system.
 She has over 5 years of experience working in behavioral health research and case management.
 Stacey is “continually thankful for the opportunity to work with such amazing women and is inspired by their strength, resiliency and passion for life.”

-Cory Lee is the Case Manager at Maya’s Place, Crossroads for Women’s congregate housing program.
-Cory has three years’ experience working with women dealing with issues including substance abuse, poverty, and domestic violence.
+Cory Lee is the Program Director at The Pavilions, Crossroads’ newest therapeutic community in Los Lunas.
+Cory has over three years’ experience working with women dealing with issues including substance abuse, poverty, and domestic violence.
 She developed an interest in women’s issues after interviewing a number of women dealing with substance abuse while attending graduate school.
 Cory holds two Bachelor’s degrees from the University of New Mexico and a Master’s Degree from Columbia University.

 Letta was born in Philadelphia but moved to Albuquerque as a baby and grew up in the South Valley.
 She has a BA in Psychology and Biology from the University of Denver.
 She has lived in Los Chavez for nineteen years where she raised her three awesome children.
 Being a single parent for sixteen years has made her especially proud of them since they are all now very bright, caring, hardworking young adults.
 For over thirteen years, Letta has worked with families who have experienced difficulties and she loves to nurture children and parents and to witness them blossoming into happy, secure and confident people.